 |---|---|---|

-| Consumer product | Grok's Imagine surface can generate images and videos from text prompts or reference photos. | The app/web route is the easiest first test, but quota is account/platform-specific. |
+| Consumer product | Grok's Imagine surface can generate videos; xAI says Video 1.5 Fast is available in Grok's web and mobile experiences. | The app/web route is the easiest first test, but feature access and quota are account/platform-specific. |

 | Video length | xAI product and API pages describe short videos, with API duration controls in the 1-15 second range. | Do not plan long-form video output from this route. |